 What you need to know: The outrage machine has it all wrong.
 The trolls are spreading distrust and disdain of the press through fabrication.
 They’ve falsely claimed an old RJ story that lacks today’s context is a new story that’s intentionally hiding new facts.

 It all started with something that should make everyone angry: a video that shows the driver of a speeding stolen car intentionally striking a bicyclist in Las Vegas on Aug.
 14. The victim in the hit-and-run, Andreas Probst, a 64-year-old retired police chief, was killed.

 The footage, which went viral Saturday, is horrifying and depraved.
 Two people in the car — the driver was masked — callously laugh about running down a good man.
 The video was shot by the front-seat passenger, showing the crash impact and the aftermath.
 It’s a snuff film.

-The video is the reason the driver, a 17-year-old boy, now faces a charge of open murder, and not merely auto theft, hit-and-run and other counts.
+The video is the reason the driver, a 17-year-old boy, now faces a charge of open murder, and not merely auto theft, and other counts.
 Although the video is new to the public, police had seen it weeks prior.
 The Review-Journal reported the existence of the video and the resulting murder charge on Aug.
 31.

 But somehow, someone who watched the video this weekend found one of the Review-Journal’s first reports on Probst’s killing — the Aug.
 18 obituary that identified Probst as the victim — and made the false assumption that the story was reported after the video was discovered and after the driver was charged with murder.
 A social media post was created, accusing the Review-Journal of deliberately characterizing the murder of a retired lawman as a “bike crash,” words from the obituary’s headline.